 The painting progress to Lim Ah Hong and the three Spanish authorities—Gobernador, Friar, and General.
 Beside them is the Galleon trade.

-The ‘Manila Galleon trade‘ dominated the Pacific ocean, and the “known world” for more than a century.
+The ‘Manila Galleon trade‘ dominated the Pacific ocean and the “known world” for over a century.

-The next section was the war and truce between France, Britain, and the short British occupation of Manila and Cavite.
+The following section was the war and truce between France and Britain and the short British occupation of Manila and Cavite.
 Amidst the Manila Galleon trade is the Virgin Mary.